Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

 \subsection{Related work and overview of BnB framework}

 At a high level, \ourmethod~extends the BnB framework for $\ell_0$-penalized least squares regression~\citep{hazimeh2020sparse} to the pseudo-likelihood problem~\eqref{eqn:mio}.
 There are important differences in these problems that pose challenges for Problem~\eqref{eqn:mio}: First, Problem~\eqref{eqn:mio} involves a $p \times p$ matrix $\B\Theta$ involving $\mathcal{O}(p^2)$ variables---in sparse regression, in contrast, we have $\mathcal{O}(p)$-many regression coefficients.
-The objective in problem~\eqref{eqn:mio} involves additional non-linearities (due to the extra logarithm term, quadratic-over-linear structure, and symmetry constraints)--these require modifications to our CD framework, including obtaining dual bounds and establishing computational guarantees for our method.
+The objective in problem~\eqref{eqn:mio} involves additional non-linearities (due to the extra logarithm term, quadratic-over-linear structure), and symmetry constraints arising from the pseudo-likelihood function---these require modifications to our algorithm, including obtaining dual bounds and establishing computational guarantees for our method.

-\customparagraph{Overview of Nonlinear BnB} For completeness, we provide a brief overview of nonlinear BnB.
-Nonlinear BnB is a general framework for solving mixed integer nonlinear programs~\citep{belotti2013mixed}.
-The algorithm starts by solving the root relaxation \eqref{eqn:root-relaxation} of Problem~\eqref{eqn:mio}.
-Then, the algorithm chooses a branching variable, say $z_{k\ell}$ and creates two new nodes (optimization subproblems): one with $z_{k\ell}=0$ and the other with $z_{k\ell}=1$, where all the other binary $z_{ij}$'s are relaxed to the interval $[0,1]$.
-The algorithm then proceeds recursively: for every unexplored node, it solves the corresponding optimization problem and then branches on a new fractional variable (if any) to create new nodes.
-This leads to a search tree with nodes corresponding to optimization subproblems and edges representing branching decisions.

-While growing the search tree, BnB prunes a node when (a)~solving the relaxation at the current node results in an integral $\bm z$ or (b)~the objective of the current relaxation exceeds the best available upper bound on \eqref{eqn:mio}.